-Evaluation Criteria for Didactic Component and Laboratory of RESP Course
+Evaluation Criteria for Didactic Component of All RESP Courses

-- Application of previously learned competencies from prerequisite science courses to content. - · Active participation in professional organizations. - Class attendance and punctuality. - Informed class participation. - Ability to follow directions and adhere to policies and procedures. - Completion of all assignments on time.
-Assignments are evaluated for content, clarity, neatness, and presentation. - Successful completion of courses objectives.
+- 1. Application of previously learned competencies from prerequisite science and respiratory courses to content. - 2.
+Active participation in professional organizations. - 3.
+Class attendance and punctuality. - 4.
+Informed class participation. - 5.
+Ability to follow directions and adhere to policies and procedures. - 6.
+Completion of all assignments on time.
+Assignments are evaluated for content, clarity, neatness and presentation. - 7.
+Successful completion of courses objectives.